vikas1709/WebDev-Session5/readme.md

 # V - Express, Webpack, and Angular

 In this session we will explore using Express with Webpack for JavaScript bundling.
-We will use Angular as our templating language.
+We will use Angular as our templating language and use modules.

 ## Homework